aneksteind/Core/README.md

 The Core language is a simple functional language that other functional languages (such as Haskell) can be compiled to.
 In the book, as well as in this implementation, Core is compiled to G-Code (which can be further compiled to C or machine code) or later interpreted by the G-Machine.
 The grammar of Core in this implementation is ever so slightly different than what is in the book (for readability), but this change had no affects on the compiler itself.

 This implementation leaves a lot to be desired, but was successful as an introduction to the world of compilers as well as state transition and stack machines.
-I believe that it was a great next step following the Scheme the [interpreter](https://github.com/aneksteind/Shkeem) tried previously.
+I believe that it was a great next step following the Write Yourself a Scheme tutorial.

 The project itself is broken into the following series of steps:
 - Lexing (using Alex)